msecrist-couchbase/smallcb-training-capella/README.md

 use cases
   try it now
     open-ended tire kicking?
+    of SDK / API testing?
+       and/or N1QL?
-    buttons in the docs & tutorials?
+    try-it-now buttons in the docs & tutorials?

 more use cases with persistent data?
   CI/CD tests?